It's Easy to Make a Product. It's Hard to Stand Out. How Can Framing in Marketing Change That?

 Screenshot from McDonald’s ad featuring Kai Cenat.

 When it comes to celebrity and influencer endorsements, McDonald’s is again ahead of the game.
 They took their partnership with a Twitch superstar, the streamer Kai Cenat, to the next level.
-They launched a new menu item and used his stream to provide taste tests and reactions for it, reaching millions of Cenat’s viewers = new potential customers.

-3. Good Work: dare to make fun
+3. Good Work: Dare to Have Fun

 Good Work is a YouTube channel that grew out of the media company Morning Brew.
 The essence is adding a funny twist to complex and serious topics, without losing journalistic integrity.
 They’re mocking finance, investment banking, and all things Wall Street.
 But what sets them apart?